DongqingSun96/STRIDE/docs/tutorials/Mouse_embryo.rst

 Mouse embryo GEO-seq data
 -------------------------

 Here we use a small GEO-seq dataset to demonstrate the simple usage of STRIDE.
 The GEO-seq data was derived from the study of early mouse embryo (`Peng et al., Nature, 2019 <https://www.nature.com/articles/s41586-019-1469-8>`_), and the scRNA-seq data was collected from another multi-omics study (`Argelaguet et al., Nature, 2019 <https://www.nature.com/articles/s41586-019-1825-8>`_).
 Only data of E7.5 are used in this example.
-Users can download the demo data from `here`.
+Users can download the demo data from `here <https://github.com/DongqingSun96/STRIDE/tree/main/test>`_.

 Step 1 Deconvolve the cell-type composition of GEO-seq data
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>